 If you don’t know what you’re looking for, that’s what you’re going to find.
-If you can’t paint a picture in your mind, as you’re going throughout your Saturday afternoon, how your next partner is joining you in your kayaking adventure, you’re probably missing most of the potential partners passing you buy on their kayak.
+If you can’t paint a picture in your mind, as you’re going through your Saturday afternoon, how your next partner is joining you in your kayaking adventure, you’re probably missing most of the potential partners passing you by on their kayak.

 I Will Meet You Out There, Okay?

 Get out there, and get going.
-You’re partner will be doing many of the same things.
-If it’s meant to be, and you show up in full-power and full-glory, how can the two of you not see stars and generate a shower of sparks when you first meet?
+Your partner will be doing many of the same things.
+If it’s meant to be, and you show up in full power and full glory, how can the two of you not see stars and generate a shower of sparks when you first meet?
 That’s not a soul mate, that’s a human who is living their truth and speaking their truth out in the real world.
 In the world of online dating, I can tell you and show you a lot of things that are not true.
 I can’t fake being a marathoner in the real world on our first jogging date.